top of page

 ABOUT GEKKO INDONESIA

-How did Gekko Indonesia start?
+How did GEKKO Indonesia start?

-Gekko Indonesia began as the GK Mask Initiative in the early summer of 2020 as a short-term solution to the economic strain caused by the worldwide COVID-19 pandemic.
+GEKKO Indonesia begun with the GK Mask Initiative in the early summer of 2020 as a short-term solution to the economic strain caused by the worldwide COVID-19 pandemic.
 Started by a teacher at Jakarta Intercultural School named Richard Miller and a handful of Middle Schoolers, the GK Mask Initiative served both as a way for these families to earn a living and as a way for them to be part of the solution in combating COVID-19 in Indonesia.
 Over the course of the summer, 4 sewing machines were donated to help boost the production of masks.
 With the help of a few Middle School volunteers, the GK Mask Initiative sold over 4300 masks.

 The project then developed into the GK Shirt Initiative.
 The GK Shirt Initiative managed to develop designs and make use of screen printing machines, bought with the profits from the GK Mask Initiative, to sell over 450 shirts and raise over Rp.
 66,000,000.